Bell motivated to lose weight by dad’s death, contract bonus

 He was signed as insurance because of his starting experience at tackle and guard from his days with the Carolina Panthers and Tennessee Titans.

-He hopes to get a chance to compete for a starting spot in training camp or at least prove his worth a valuable and versatile reserve.
+He hopes to get a chance to compete for a starting spot in training camp or at least prove his worth as a valuable and versatile reserve.

-"It's good to be back home," Bell said.
-"It's always been my dream to play for the Cowboys.
-I'm here now.
+“It’s good to be back home,” Bell said.
+“It’s always been my dream to play for the Cowboys.
+I’m here now.
 I just want to do my part to stay and compete.
 Wherever I fit in I fit in.
-I'm just here to earn a job and do whatever I can do to earn it."
+I’m just here to earn a job.”

 Clarence Hill: 817-390-7760, @clarencehilljr